EuHello/senor-pink-telegram-bot/README.md

 - Docker - for local testing

 ## DynamoDB Schema
-Two main actions (1) write records e.g. drank milk 100ml.
-(2) get records by date, sorted by time. e.g. Drank total of 500ml today.
+Two common use case for the date - (1) write records e.g. drank milk 100ml.
+(2) retrieve records by date, sorted by time. e.g. Drank total of 500ml today.
 Hence, I chose to use composite primary keys of date(partition key), and a timestamp(sort key).
 https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/